NEW ECONOMIC SCHOOL: A UNIQUE OPPORTUNITY TO BUILD PARTNERSHIP WITH THE BEST UNDERGRADUATE PROGRAM IN RUSSIA

 We are interested in different kinds of study abroad opportunities for our undergraduate students, and we seek to attract international students to the Joint HSE-NES Undergraduate Program.

-Why should your institution be interested in building partnership with NES and the Joint HSE-NES Undergraduate Program in Economics?
+Why would your institution be interested in building partnership with NES and the Joint HSE-NES Undergraduate Program in Economics?

 1) Approaches to Curriculum Development